-A slightly quieter area on the south of the river, Lambeth & Vauxhall are slightly cheaper than more central, but enjoy a riverside location.
-There’s some nightlife around the area, and it’s only 15 minutes from most places in Central London – being walking distance from the Houses of Parliament.
+A slightly quieter area on the south of the river, hotels in Lambeth & Vauxhall are slightly cheaper than more central, but here you can enjoy a riverside location.
+There’s some nightlife around the area, and it’s only 15 minutes from most places in Central London – for example, it’s walking distance from the Houses of Parliament.

 Where to Stay in Lambeth

 Hostel: The Walrus is a great spot, with an attached bar, comfy beds and reasonable rates.
 Check prices and book by clicking here.

 Mid-Range: Belgrave Hotel offers reasonably priced rooms with en-suite facilities, each with a flat-screen TV and private bathroom.
 Room rates include a complimentary continental breakfast.
 Click here to check prices and book today.

 Luxury: Park Plaza London Riverbank is located in prime position close to London’s main attractions and Waterloo station, yet still just about out of the city madness!
 The rooms have working facilities, views of the River Thames and London skyline and other luxury facilities.
 Enjoy the spa and swimming pool and the bar and restaurant while staying at the hotel.
 Click here for rates and to reserve.

 How to Get to Trafalgar Square from Lambeth and Vauxhall

 Lambeth is 1.4 miles from Trafalgar Square (or 2.3 kilometres).
 Bus 3 and the Bakerloo Line both connect the two.
 Both take around 17 minutes.

 Located in London’s east, Shoreditch is a great place for younger travellers, being one of the trendiest places in London.